Cover Letters and Resumes

 - Start with a short introduction.
 Explain why you are a good candidate and include two or three specific examples of relevant skills, experiences, and personal strengths.

 - Mention that you are applying for a J-1 visa through the CIEE Internship USA or Professional Career Training USA program.
-(If a host organization knows that it is not responsible for your visa, they will be more likely to welcome you.
+If a host organization knows that it is not responsible for your visa, they will be more likely to welcome you.
 (If you are a participant of the 1-Year Graduate USA Visa Program, you will have already secured your visa.
 Be sure to mention that.)

 - Reinforce your interest in the position with a brief closing paragraph requesting a phone or Skype interview.